Zukela/dissertation/docs/report.md

 Initial EDA was performed to understand data distributions and relationships.
 Key visualizations generated include:

 *   Distribution of age at diagnosis:
+    This plot shows the frequency distribution of patient ages at the time of diagnosis, providing insight into the age demographic of the study cohort.
     ![Age Distribution](../results/age_distribution.png)
 *   Count of survival status (died within 5 years):
+    This bar chart illustrates the number and proportion of patients who died within 5 years versus those who survived or were censored, highlighting the class balance for the primary outcome.
     ![Survival Status Count](../results/survival_status_countplot.png)
 *   Distribution of days until death for deceased patients:
+    For patients who died, this histogram displays the distribution of the time elapsed from diagnosis until death, indicating patterns in mortality timing.
     ![Days Till Death Distribution](../results/days_till_death_distribution.png)

 ### 3.3.
 Survival Analysis